Skip to main contentArrow Right

 Security challenges with CIMD

-The shift toward CIMD is more about simplifying operational load than solving every identity challenge MCP faces.
-Security gaps remain, like the possibility of localhost impersonation (if your client uses https://localhost redirect URIs).
-This is a well-established vulnerability in OAuth exacerbated by MCP’s openness, and can only be mitigated (not eliminated) by tactics like shortening the lifespan of JWTs.
+• Localhost impersonation – If your client uses https://localhost redirect URIs, this is a well-established vulnerability in OAuth that’s exacerbated by MCP’s openness and can only be mitigated (not eliminated) by tactics like shortening the lifespan of JWTs.
 The hurdle of hosting the well-known URL as a client simply adds to this technical burden.

 The path forward for client registration and MCP

-What’s the next step for CIMD and MCP?
 With integration into OAuth’s and MCP’s official specifications, devs will soon be making registration lightweight while leaving space for stronger identity infrastructure as the ecosystem matures.
+CIMD won’t solve every auth challenge in MCP (or any decentralized system), but it eliminates the registration bottleneck that’s been holding developers and enterprises back.